Achukwunta/germline-variant-calling/README.md

     ```

 2.  **Download Required Databases:**
     Download the GRCh38 reference genome (chromosome 20) and sample data (NA12878).
-Next, place the files and place it in the `resources/reference/` directory.
+Next, place the GRCh38 file in the `resources/reference/` and NA12878 in the `data/raw/` directory.
 Paths are specified in `config.yaml`.

 3.  **Create and activate the Conda environment:**
     ```bash